The Christopher Salmon Foundation is a registered charity : number 1132231.

 The Junior school themselves had a new library in spring 2010 which thanks to the Head and Teachers is known as " The Chris Salmon Library" a fitting tribute that we are most proud of.We donated £2000 to the school to purchase new books for the library.

-Although our £21,000 goal to mark Chris's 21st was reached in April 2014 our fundraising is still continuing, as we have the annual poetry competition to fund and several other projects in mind.
+Although our £21,000 goal to mark Chris's 21st was reached in April 2014 our fundraising continues , as we have the annual Poetry Extravaganza to fund and several other projects in mind.
 For details of future fundraising events please see the future events page.
 Thank you to everyone for your continued support as we could not have got this far without you.